 Pre-Register for the Brevet!

-Pre-registration with the organiser by telephone or e-mail is required.
+Pre-registration with the organiser by e-mail or RWGPS Event page is required.

 Verify with the organizer that you have qualified at the previous distance, e.g. 300km Brevet requires completion of a 200km Brevet, (unless you have previously completed a brevet series in one year)